johndpotts/learning-programming-journal/README.md

 ## Personal Learning Backlog:
-- Go through two javascript books
 - become better with modular code
 - become better with async programming
 - do some full stack programming with MEAN
-- learn ES6 well
 - do some "heavy lifting" in React
 - write something in Vue
 - write something in Ember

+## Blog ideas:
+- unidirectional vs two-way data binding
+- self-teaching
+-

 Jump To: